- Oops!Something went wrong.Please try again later.

 What Does The Institutional Ownership Tell Us About Starwood Property Trust?

 We note that hedge funds don't have a meaningful investment in Starwood Property Trust.
-The Vanguard Group, Inc. is currently the largest shareholder, with 8.5% of shares outstanding.
-BlackRock, Inc. is the second largest shareholder owning 6.4% of common stock, and Barry Sternlicht holds about 3.5% of the company stock.
+Looking at our data, we can see that the largest shareholder is The Vanguard Group, Inc. with 8.6% of shares outstanding.
+For context, the second largest shareholder holds about 6.9% of the shares outstanding, followed by an ownership of 3.4% by the third-largest shareholder.
 Barry Sternlicht, who is the third-largest shareholder, also happens to hold the title of Chairman of the Board.

 Insider Ownership Of Starwood Property Trust